learningequality/kolibri-docs/docs/install/raspberry_pi.rst

 After following the above steps the Raspberry Pi will provide a WiFi network named under the ssid ``kolibri`` without any password.
 The Kolibri server will be accessible at the URL ``http://10.10.10.10``.

 By default the server does not have Internet access.
-To add content to Kolibri, either connect a USB drive with content, or connect the Pi to an internet-connected router using the ethernet cable.
+To import resources to Kolibri, either connect a USB drive with exported channels, or connect the Pi to an internet-connected router using the ethernet cable.

 .. note:: The installed system contains a full Raspbian image, with all the software included in the ``lite`` version from https://www.raspberrypi.org/downloads/raspbian/.
 After login use ``sudo raspi-config`` to customize the environment, including localization, timezone, etc. if desired.